graphic image: HOME to Pastiche FAMILY Portal - http://parenting.leehansen.com

 Whenever our cars drove into the yard, she would come running to greet us and walk us up to the back door.
 When I went to the mailbox, she would follow me up the lane and back to the house, "talking" to me all the way.
 (I'm convinced she had some Siamese in her background from the way she vocalized and from her facial features.
 She also had the temperment of a high-strung purebred - and the intelligence.)

 Ebony had 1 litter of 5 kittens in her lifetime.
-Two of Ebony's kittens - now grown cats much larger than their mother - live with us:
+Two of Ebony's kittens - grown cats much larger than their mother - lived with us for many years:

 Ebony died at 3:30pm March 19, 2004.
 We spent 2 days deciding how to bury her - we made a special casket, wrapped her in a silk scarf, and labeled her burial box with her name in shiny black letters.

-We will miss her terribly and we will never forget her.
+We all will miss her terribly and we will never forget her.

 RIP Ebony